Skip to main content

 General Guidelines for Partner Family Selection:

 • If you meet the requirements email: families@habitatworcester.org to schedule a preliminary interview during an open application round.
+Current application round, for Pocomoke townhouses only, is open as of March 24, 2026.

 • Applicants who move into the full application round and supply all required documentation in a timely manner will be given first consideration